corrode/corrode.github.io/content/blog/prototyping/index.md

 This means prototypes can naturally evolve into production code;
 even the first version is often production-ready.

+But don't take my word for it.
+Here's what Discord had to say about migrating from Go to Rust:

 > Remarkably, we had only put very basic thought into optimization as the Rust version was written.
 Even with just basic optimization, Rust was able to outperform the hyper hand-tuned Go version.
 This is a huge testament to how easy it is to write efficient programs with Rust compared to the deep dive we had to do with Go.
 > -- From [Why Discord is switching from Go to Rust](https://discord.com/blog/why-discord-is-switching-from-go-to-rust)